 Formed in 1989 as an offshoot of Save the Rouge Valley and the Rouge Valley Foundation, 10,000 Trees now runs as an independent all-volunteer group, with Charitable Organization status.
-Our group is constantly growing and is recognized as one of the best tree-planting groups in Canada.
+Our group is constantly growing and is recognized as one of the best tree-planting groups in Ontario and Canada.

 Our legacy is hands-on education and stewardship.
 Through our work, we hope a legacy of preservation will continue to grow for years to come.
 We are very proud to have introduced thousands of people to the joys of restoring wildlife habitat.
 Our volunteer groups learn practical skills – and people of all ages dig right in and realize they can do something for the land, wildlife and people in our city.

 The chairman of 10,000 Trees for the Rouge is Robert Roszell.
 See his message here.

 We typically organize our year around two large planting events.

 Our Spring Planting (late April or early May) is our flagship event in celebration of Earth Week.
 At this event, we have had up to 2,500 volunteers and is among the largest one-day planting events in Ontario.

 2023 - Hillmount Park, Markham

 2024 and 2025 - Bruce's Mills Conservation Area, Stouffville

 Our Fall Planting (mid October) is our secondary event and is typically held in the Rouge National Urban Park.